florentmorin/Xcode13LLDBBug/README.md

 # Static framework + LLDB bug with Xcode 13.3 & 13.4

-Since Xcode 13.3 and before Xcode 14 beta, a strange bug appears when trying to use a static framework with LLDB or when using CocoaPods with frameworks and static linkage.
+Since Xcode 13.3 and before Xcode 14 beta, a strange bug appears when trying to use a static framework / library with LLDB or when using CocoaPods with frameworks and static linkage.

 When using a simple LLDB command like `po <something>` on framework code, this message appears in debugging console: